iash8090/icecream-website-Django/README.md

 # IceCream Website
-website is deployed on Pythonanywhere.com
+Website is deployed on Pythonanywhere.com
 > http://iash8090.pythonanywhere.com/
 ## About
 This is an Ice Cream Website Project based upon **Django Framework**.
 Still improving it.